 On one end is the denial of Scriptural sufficiency due to the denial that Scripture is our only infallible rule in matters of faith and practice (i.e. Liberalism).
 In this theory other authorities are accepted as infallible.
 In other words, Scriptural authority is supplemented with something else.

 On the other end is a denial of Scriptural sufficiency due to the denial that Scripture was/is sufficient as our only infallible rule in matters of faith and practice in the same way over time (i.e. Unitarianism).
 In other words, the sufficiency of Scripture is denied for past generations of interpreters, completely undermining the authority of tradition (unless of course they were Unitarian!).
 This is sometimes referred to as solo Scriptura as opposed to sola Scriptura.

 Roman Catholics have found that master in the Apostolic office, which they trust continues to the end of the age.
-Reformed Catholics, on the other hand, have found that master in the God-breathed Apostolic teaching, the foundation of the church completed with the death of the last Apostle (Matt.
+Reformed catholics, on the other hand, have found that master in the God-breathed Apostolic teaching, the foundation of the church completed during the time of the Apostles (Matt.
 16:18; 18:18; Eph.
 2:20; Jude 3).